-Polynesians of the Pacific quickly discovered Manuka magic when they arrived in Aotearoa, New Zealand about a century ago.
+Polynesians of the Pacific quickly discovered the magic of Manuka (Leptospermum scoparium) when they arrived in Aotearoa New Zealand about a century ago.

 Maori medicine used the whole Manuka plant in many ways and early European settlers soon realised the prodigious benefits as well.

 In fact, according to the history books, Captain Cook saved his crew members from scurvy by making them drink Manuka leaf tea!

 Thirty years ago, I used to buy Manuka Honey from a local producer nearby.

 Heavy, thick and deeply coloured, strong in flavour and aroma.

 From Manuka bushes in the garden I made herbal teas sweetened them with honey.